nock/nock/README.md

 ### HTTP Verbs

-Nock supports any HTTP verb, and it has convenience methods for the GET, POST, PUT, HEAD, DELETE, PATCH and MERGE HTTP verbs.
+Nock supports any HTTP verb, and it has convenience methods for the GET, POST, PUT, HEAD, DELETE, PATCH, OPTIONS and MERGE HTTP verbs.

 You can intercept any HTTP verb using `.intercept(path, verb [, requestBody [, options]])`: